 AirSculpt Technologies Announces First Quarter 2023 Results, Reaffirms 2023 Guidance and Announces London Opening

-/EIN News/ -- MIAMI BEACH, Fla., May 12, 2023 (GLOBE NEWSWIRE) -- AirSculpt Technologies, Inc. (NASDAQ:AIRS)(“AirSculpt” or the “Company”), a national provider of premium body contouring procedures, today announced results for the first quarter ended March 31, 2023.
+MIAMI BEACH, Fla., May 12, 2023 (GLOBE NEWSWIRE) -- AirSculpt Technologies, Inc. AIRS("AirSculpt" or the "Company"), a national provider of premium body contouring procedures, today announced results for the first quarter ended March 31, 2023.

 - Cases increased 15.3% over the prior year period to 3,640